DrummerHead/nu-webapp/README.md

 |         SASS linting |     ✓     |                  |
 |         HTML linting |     ✓     |                  |

+There are more features you can find by looking into the [package.json](https://github.com/DrummerHead/nu-webapp/blob/master/package.json) and [gulpfile.js](https://github.com/DrummerHead/nu-webapp/blob/master/gulpfile.js).

 tl;dr: Bower-- Browserify++ lint_all_the_things++

 ## Requirements